tbern/tbern.github.io/README.md

-Dubuqe, IA | University of Notre Dame
+Dubuque, IA | University of Notre Dame

 ### About Me
 I am a sophomore at Notre Dame double majoring in Economics and Computer Science.